lopes/logbook/content/2023-portfolio-tracker.md

 ### Asset Taxonomy
 Creating an asset taxonomy that fits most cases is challenging, but I've made an earnest attempt.
 The taxonomy employed in this spreadsheet consists of five layers:

-- **Geoclass:** Denotes the geographical location associated with assets.
+- ~~**Geoclass:** Denotes the geographical location associated with assets.~~ **Objective:** The objective you want to achieve by investing in that Asset.
 - **Class:** Represents the asset's macroclass.
 - ~~**Equity, Debt, and Fund Classes:** Signifies the asset subclass within the Class.~~
 - ~~**Equity, Debt, and Fund Dimension:** Referred to as “dimension,” this evaluates asset subclasses, heavily influenced by MorningStar matrices.~~
 - **Equity, Debt, and Fund Sectors:** Specifies the sector the asset belongs to.

 {% admonition(type="warning", title="Update") %}
+From version 1.10 (2024-04-25), **I renamed the Geoclass field** to **Objective**.
+The new approach is to group assets based on specific objectives, such as buying a house, starting a new business, or retirement, rather than by geolocation.

 From version 1.9 (2024-04-25), **I dropped the Subclass and Dimension fields** as they used to mix stock picking with core-satellite concepts, adding unnecessary complexity and leading to misunderstandings.
 This should be considered a portfolio tracker focused on stock picking although it can be safely used for core-satellite investments as well.
 {% end %}